 What to Bring

-Students and adults may bring cameras and notebooks, but please leave backpacks and large bags on the bus as room in the lighthouse and sometimes on the boat is scarce.
-In addition, museum galleries have many artifacts on display which may be damaged or knocked over by large bags.
+Students and adults may bring cameras and notebooks, but please leave backpacks and large bags on the bus as room in the museum and at the lighthouse is scarce.
+Exhibits and galleries have many artifacts on display which may be damaged or knocked over by large bags.
 Photographs are allowed but flash photography is not.

 In addition, because many artifacts are not roped off or behind glass in our museum, we ask that visitors move carefully through exhibits.
 No running is allowed in the gallery spaces.